+Q. Does the PPP allow upload of new firmware over PPP?

-- Q. I'm using HyperTerminal to connect to the NetMediator through the craft port, but the unit won't accept input when I get to the first level menu. - A. Make sure you turn off all handshaking in HyperTerminal. - Q. I can't change the craft port baud rate. - A. Once you select a higher baud rate, you must set your terminal emulation to that new baud rate and enter the DPSCFG and press Enter escape sequence.
+- A. The NetGuardian supports all PPP upload capabilities with the exception of firmware. - Q. I'm using HyperTerminal to connect to the NetGuardian through the craft port, but the unit won't accept input when I get to the first level menu. - A. Make sure you turn off all handshaking in HyperTerminal.

+Q. I can't change the craft port baud rate.

+A. Once you select a higher baud rate, you must set your terminal emulation to that new baud rate and enter the DPSCFG and press Enter escape sequence.
 The craft port interprets a break key as an override to 9600 baud.
-At slower baud rates, normal keys can appear as a break. - Q. The LAN line LED is green on my NetMediator, but I can't poll it from my T/MonXM master. - A. Some routers will not forward to an IP address until the MAC address has been registered with the router.
+At slower baud rates, normal keys can appear as a break.

+Q. The LAN line LED is green on my NetGuardian, but I can't poll it from my T/MonXM master.

+A. Some routers will not forward to an IP address until the MAC address has been registered with the router.
 You need to enter the IP address of your T/MonXM system or your gateway in the ping table.